Preparing for adulthood team (PfA)

-The Transitions Service works in partnership with a range of local services and agencies including children’s services, education, health and housing services to provide information, advice and support to help disabled young people develop a transitions pathway and prepare for life as they become an adult.
+Our preparing for adulthood (PfA) team is part of adult social care and works in partnership with a range of local services and agencies including children’s services, education, health and housing services to provide information, advice and support to help disabled young people (aged 14-25) to develop and prepare for life as they become an adult.
 The service aims to:

-- support people to make a contribution to the communities in which they live
+- support young people to make a contribution to the communities in which they live

-- enable people to access universal and natural support
+- enable young people to access universal and natural support

-- encourage people to achieve their goals and ambitions
+- encourage young people to achieve their goals and ambitions

-- support people in achieving a healthy lifestyle
+- support young people in achieving a healthy lifestyle

-- treat people as partners, with dignity and respect
+- treat young people as partners, with dignity and respect

-- enable and support people to be safe but not restricted
+- enable and support young people to be safe but not restricted

-- help people to develop networks in their local area
+- help young people to develop networks in their local area

-Our approach to adult transitions aims to challenge preconceptions around the abilities of young people with special educational needs and disabilities and recognise that every young person is an individual with unique skills, abilities and aspirations.
+Our approach aims to challenge preconceptions around the abilities of young people with special educational needs and disabilities and recognise that every young person is an individual with unique skills, abilities and aspirations.

-A Transitions pathway is designed around the individual needs, aims and ambitions of each young person with special educational needs and disabilities.
+A journey is designed around the individual needs, aims and ambitions of each young person with special educational needs and disabilities.

 This aims to ensure the right level of care and support is arranged along with securing opportunities for learning and education, training, employment, social and leisure activities, and independent living.